 God asks for a Sabbath every seven days.
 The day is reckoned by the sun, not the moon.
-The doctrine of Lunar Sabbaths is a distortion of the words of God.
+The doctrine of Lunar Sabbaths is not a true doctrine according to the Bible.

 This document contains: